nsm4421/playground/README.md

     create policy "permit delete own data" on public.feeds for update to authenticated with check (auth.uid() = created_by);

+## Comment

+    create table public.comments (
+    id uuid not null default gen_random_uuid (), reference_id uuid not null,
+    reference_table text not null,
+    parent_id uuid default null,
+    content text not null,
+    created_by uuid not null default auth.uid(),
+    created_at timestamp with time zone not null default now(), constraint comments_pkey primary key (id),
+    constraint comments_uid_fkey foreign key (created_by)
+    references accounts (id) on update cascade on delete cascade ) tablespace pg_default;

+    alter table public.comments enable row level security;

+    create policy "permit select for all authenticated" on public.comments for select to authenticated using (true);

+    create policy "permit insert own data" on public.comments for insert to authenticated with check (auth.uid() = created_by);

+    create policy "permit delete own data" on public.comments for update to authenticated with check (auth.uid() = created_by);

 ## Likes

     create table public.likes (